MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Estimation data-driven or from litterature</b> </summary>data-driven</details>

-<details><summary> <b>Estimation data-driven or from litterature</b> </summary>nonlinear least squares if S,I,R timeseries are available else litterature,  numerical minimization of sum of squared logarithmic errors if only I is available</details>
+<details><summary> <b>Details on parameters estimation</b> </summary>nonlinear least squares if S,I,R timeseries are available else litterature,  numerical minimization of sum of squared logarithmic errors if only I is available</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>comparison of SIR parameters estimation for many countries, addresses the question of the optimal policy to minimize the peak and the optimal time to start the policy</details></br>